 Now, fire up your device's WiFi manager.
-Connect the battery to your Proton... you'll hear the buzzer beep 3 times then stay on for a second, and in about 10-15 seconds you should see your Proton's SSID on your WiFi manager.
-Connect to the SSID using the passkey that you obtained earlier (but don't put the space between the digits!), and you should see the Proton's status page.
+Connect the battery to your Quantum... you'll hear the buzzer beep 3 times then stay on for a second, and in about 10-15 seconds you should see your Quantum's SSID on your WiFi manager.
+Connect to the SSID using the passkey that you obtained earlier (but don't put the space between the digits!), and you should see the Quantum's status page.
+You're now connected to your Quantum, and ready to start using it.